 These days, there always is the “risk” that one of the big players acquires a small company.
-In situations like that you never know the intentions of the acquireing company.
-Of course they always say that nothing will change, but history has shown that that is not always the truth.
-That’s why it is so important to be prepared; that means: stay flexible, independent from a single vendor and in charge of your code; especially when your code is not Open Source.
+In situations like that you never know the intentions of the acquiring company.
+Of course they always say that nothing will change, but history has shown that this is not always the truth.
+That’s why it is so important to be prepared.
+That means: stay flexible and independent from a single vendor as well as in charge of your code, especially when your code is not Open Source.

-One way to achieve this is by using Open Source components, because with them you can always be sure that you will at least be able to operate systems yourself; even if a service provider shuts down or changes its conditions.
+One way to achieve this is by using Open Source components.
+With them you can always be sure that you will at least be able to operate systems yourself, even if a service provider shuts down or changes its conditions.

 GitHub compared to Cloudogu EcoSystem

-Cloudogu EcoSystem already utilizes a large number of best-of-breed Open Source applications that cover the whole software development lifecycle and embeds them in an environment that enriches them with aspects like a SingleSign-on service and simplified navigation.
+Cloudogu EcoSystem already utilizes a large number of Best-of-Breed Open Source applications that cover the whole software development lifecycle.
+It embeds them in an environment that enriches them with aspects like a SingleSign-on service and simplified navigation.
 This way it enables teams to easily set up and operate a software development infrastructure that meets the basic needs of modern software development.